Table of Contents

 Are sole traders allowed to be employers?

-Sole traders often have members of staff working for them, either as freelancers or employees.
+Sole traders often hire other people to work for them, either as employees or independent freelancers or contractors.

-Can sole traders be employees in their own business?
+Can a sole trader be an employee in their own business?

 How can I set up as an employer?